 Donations can be directed to the Alzheimer’s Association - West Texas Chapter, 110 Mesa Park Dr., Suite 250, El Paso, TX 79912

-To send flowers to Vernell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vernell Fay Toney, please visit our floral store.

 Alzheimers Association - West Texas Chapter